Peloton Announces Recalls of Its Tread and Tread+ Treadmill Machines

 The Peloton case is a good example of punitive damages.
 Peloton should have stopped production and issued a recall once it learned of the death of one child and injuries to others.
 The company could have been held accountable for punitive damages if it continued to make the treadmills – despite the CPSC safety concerns – and someone was injured while using the Tread or Tread+ treadmill.

-At Philbrook Law Office, our Vancouver and Battle Ground, Washington product liability lawyers understand recalls.
+At Philbrook Law, our Vancouver and Battle Ground, Washington product liability lawyers understand recalls.
 We work with product safety experts and engineers who work to show that a product is defective due to poor design, shoddy workmanship, or poor instructions.
 We demand compensation for all your injuries.
 If you were hurt or a loved one was killed due to a product defect, call our offices at 360-695-3309 or fill out our contact form to discuss your case.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.